This article has been replaced with a newer one, which can be found here.

 What you are looking for is potential reuse and reasonable granularity - both good building blocks for the future.
 But don't aim for 'reuse everywhere' (a danger in SOA these days) - it ain't reusable until it's being reused.

-projects have to deal with heterogeneous environments: shrink-wrapped
+Most projects have to deal with heterogeneous environments:

-applications talking to bespoke software, legacy, new, third parties,
+shrink-wrapped applications talking to bespoke software, legacy, new, third parties, etc.

 Practicable means making a compromise between having an enterprise data model used everywhere (giving rise to excess translations into and out of it, for anything but the bespoke applications) and using native lowest common denominator formats, which lead to inextensible, point-to-point integration.

-to measure this one, except by going and asking your group/enterprise
+Hard to measure this one, except by going and asking your

 But let's play nice for a second.
 Many strategic choices are cost based.
 Sure, make an argument to use a novel app server if it adds real value to your project, but if using the standard one won't kill you, then concentrate your efforts on making your code better.